greim/ftch/readme.md

-**Warning, Experimental** I haven't written tests or anything for this yet, and it almost certainly won't work if you try to use it.
-Check back soon.
+**Warning, Experimental** Still writing tests, so not all features may work yet.
+Check back soon!

 # ftch - Secure, Extendable Fetching with Telemetry